Socializing Our Youth

 - Underline Strengths To Promote: Authoritative, Power, Independence, Organization, Religious, Fortune, Wise.

 - Circle Weak Behavior Traits To Change: Greedy, Power-Hungry, Intense, Scheming, Materialistic, Ruthless, Vain Dictator Bullying, Abuse, Revenge, Oppressiveness, Injustice, Cruelty, Unscrupulousness

 - How To Handle Challenges: Has an active nature that is constantly in motion, however as a parent you must set limits & explain to your child the need for order in order.
 Encourage them to give vent to their tensions and aggressiveness in healthy ways that involve: speech, art, music, painting, or sports.
 Expressing themself freely may decrease aggressive behavior.

 - Study About: Universal principles, the art of war, theatre, art, quantum physics

-- Underline Strengths: Courageous, Compassion, Romantic, Spiritual, Psychic, Generous, Sophisticated.
+- Underline Strengths To Promote: Courageous, Compassion, Romantic, Spiritual, Psychic, Generous, Sophisticated.

-- Circle weak behavior traits to change: Impulsive, Argumentative, Heartless, Unfocused, Temperamental, Wasteful, Immorality, Vulgarity, Bitterness, Moroseness
+- Circle Weak Behavior Traits To Change: Impulsive, Argumentative, Heartless, Unfocused, Temperamental, Wasteful, Immorality, Vulgarity, Bitterness, Morosenes

 The Association for Prenatal and Perinatal Psychology and Health What Cells Remember: Toward A Unified Field Theory Of Memory Author(s): Thomas R Verny